NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 English is one of the most widely spoken and understood languages globally, for this reason it is usual to take English as the language of scientific research that allows researchers from diverse linguistic backgrounds to collaborate and communicate effectively.

 However, while English serves as a valuable interchange language, making it the dominant language of science has a negative impact on non-English-speaking communities.
-The language becomes a barrier to participating fully in discussions, publishing research, or collaborating with English-speaking researchers.
+It becomes a barrier to participating fully in discussions, publishing research, or collaborating with other groups.
 It also hinders the understanding and engagement of individuals with science.

 **Language is deeply intertwined with culture.**
 By prioritizing English, we risk embedding cultural biases into scientific knowledge, marginalizing perspectives and practices from non-English-speaking regions.
 It can also reinforce power dynamics favoring English-speaking countries' interests and priorities rather than reflecting the global spectrum of challenges and needs.
 It can influence decision-making, funding allocation, and the overall direction of the scientific research agenda.